jonfroehlich/gsv-tracker/gsv-bias-scraper/README.md

       - `height` (`int`): Half of height of the bounding box to scrap data, by default 1000 meters.
       - `width` (`int`): Half of width of the bounding box to scrap data, by default equals to `lat_radius_meter`.
       - `skipped` (`int`): Distance between two intersections on the gird, by default 30 meters.
-   - **Outputs**: A CSV containing all gsv availability data, stored in the directory called `city_name` in `output`, uniquely defined by city name and skipped meters.
+   - **Outputs**: A CSV containing all GSV availability data, stored in the directory called `city_name` in `output`, uniquely defined by city name and skipped meters.

 10. **`visualize(city_name, output, years, height, width, skipped)`**